kjfinn1/kjf4ec_ds5100_montecarlo/README.md

     	   This method should raise a ValueError if the user passes an invalid option for narrow or wide.

+ 	   This mothod returns the die, the roll, and the face value in a data frame.

 Analyzer method:

     General Definition.
 An Analyzer object takes the results of a single game